Station Eleven (miniseries): Differences from novel

-Somerville made several major changes from the original novel's plot, such as creating a more significant relationship between Jeevan and Kirsten.
+Somerville made several major changes from the original novel's plot, such as creating a more significant relationship between Jeevan and Kirsten, and giving Tyler the Prophet a less villainous presence and a redemptive arc.
 In addition, the Canadian setting of the majority of the novel is replaced with an American setting.
 Though much of the Year Zero setting in the original novel is St. John-Mandel's native Toronto, Somerville moved the action to his own native Chicago.
-Ironically, due to the COVID pandemic, shooting was moved from Chicago to Mississauga, a suburb of Toronto.
+Ironically, due to the COVID pandemic, shooting was moved from Chicago to Mississauga, a city bordering Toronto.